jeroenouw/cgx/README.md

 [![npmlicense](https://img.shields.io/npm/l/cgx.svg)](https://github.com/jeroenouw/cgx/blob/master/LICENSE/)
 [![downloads](https://img.shields.io/npm/dy/cgx.svg)](https://github.com/jeroenouw/cgx)

 Do you want people to contribute to your project?
 Make it easy for your contributors.
 Generate all the recommended documentation/files (pre-filled) for the Github, Gitlab and Bitbucket community standards.
+This project has 100% type coverage checked by [tscov](https://github.com/jeroenouw/liftr-tscov).

 ## Files that can be generated